simonmichael/hledger/site/manual.md

 **Successfully installed, but "No command 'hledger' found"**
 stack and cabal install binaries into a special directory, which should be added to your PATH environment variable.
-On unix-like systems, it is ~/.local/bin and ~/.cabal/bin respectively.
+Eg on unix-like systems, that is ~/.local/bin and ~/.cabal/bin respectively.

+**I set a custom LEDGER_FILE, but hledger is still using the default file**
+`LEDGER_FILE` should be a real environment variable, not just a shell variable.
+The command `env | grep LEDGER_FILE` should show it.
+You may need to use `export`.
+Here's an [explanation](http://stackoverflow.com/a/7411509).

 **"Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" errors**
 In order to handle non-ascii letters and symbols (like £), hledger needs